 3. LCoS, or liquid crystal on silicon

-Usually the most expensive models available to the consumer market, an LCoS projector also offers excellent image quality, superior high-resolution output, and deep black levels, which makes it a favorite among cinephiles.
+Usually, the most expensive models are available to the consumer market, an LCoS projector also offers excellent image quality, superior high-resolution output, and deep black levels, which makes it a favorite among cinephiles.
 They’re a bit heavier than their counterparts, weighing in at 10-12 lbs.
 You’re also not going to have to deal with the rainbow effect mentioned above, though some motion blur is possible (not great if you’re using it for gaming).

 If money is no object, an LCoS projector is a serious option for your custom home theater.

 LCoS projectors are considered a hybrid between the DLP and 3LCD technologies.
-These projectors use a reflective technology but instead of mirrors (as with the DLP), it uses liquid crystals.
+These projectors use reflective technology but instead of mirrors (as with the DLP), it uses liquid crystals.
 It doesn’t have a color wheel, and LCoS-based projectors typically employ three LCoS chips, like the 3LCD, to modulate and deliver the distinct color channels (red, green, and blue).

 Highly reviewed and rated models: